Xian-Bei/CLUT/README.md

 ![](demo_images/3D.png)
 ![](demo_images/3D_2.png)

-All the visualization codes could be found in the *utils* directory.
+All the visualization codes could be found in [utils/](./utils/).
 # Acknowledgement
-Our work is built on the excellent work of Zeng *et al*.
+Our work is built on the excellent work and implementation of Zeng *et al*.

 [Learning Image-adaptive 3D Lookup Tables for High Performance Photo Enhancement in Real-time](https://github.com/HuiZeng/Image-Adaptive-3DLUT)
 *TPAMI2020*